nielsenjared/nielsenjared.github.io/content/blog/algorithm-array-partition/index.md

     RETURN index
 ```

-We want to start iterating at `left` and only iterate up to `right`, so our `for` loop needs to look something like this:
+We want to start iterating at `left` and only iterate up to `right`.
+Rather than starting at 0, we need to begin our iteration with `left`, which may or may not be 0.
+Our `for` loop needs to look something like this:
 ```
 FUNCTION partition(arr, left, right)
     SET index TO left